turris-cz/user-docs/docs/basics/omnia-ng-faq.md

 warranty period.
 So we choose to turn it off when you are not using it.
 You can wake it up with a press of a button.

+## I don't see my 6 GHz Wi-Fi

+6GHz Wi-Fi has many restrictions depending on the region you are in.
+To be able to use it, make sure that you set your [reforis/region/region.md](region in reForis) right and that you are using a channel allowed in your region.
+If uncertain, set the channel to auto.

+Another limitation of the 6GHz band is that WPA3 is mandatory, as well as the _Protected Management Frame_ feature.
+So make sure your security settings are compatible as well.

 ## I'm missing two screws on each side of my Omnia NG

 There are two spare holes on the sides of every Turris Omnia NG case.
 Those are